Last updated: November 13, 2024

 We will verify the data of bigquery-public-data.austin_311.311_service_requests

-using profiling
+using monitoring

 duplicate_percent column check.